 Tracking disease progress

 Once a diagnosis of MS has been clearly established, no additional MRI scans are needed for diagnostic purposes.
 However, subsequent scans are important for tracking the progress of the disease and making treatment decisions.
 For example, a neurologist may consider disease activity on MRI as well as a person's clinical symptoms and relapses in order to determine whether the current treatment is effective or a change in treatment needs to be considered.

 Healthcare professionals differ in their opinion about how often an MRI should be done for MS, but most now recommend follow-up MRIs on a yearly basis.
 When possible, follow-up MRIs should be obtained on the same scanner as this will help the radiologist and your healthcare provider make a comparison from one MRI to the next.

 Different scan types provide different information

-A T1-weighted brain MRI scan, enhanced with gadolinium (injected intravenously to further enhance scan sensitivity), supplies information about current disease activity by highlighting areas of active inflammation.
+A T1-weighted brain MRI scan, enhanced with gadolinium (injected intravenously), supplies information about current disease activity by highlighting areas of active inflammation.
 Because gadolinium is a large molecule, it normally cannot pass through the blood-brain barrier (a cell layer around blood vessels in the brain and spinal cord that prevents substances from passing from the blood stream into the central nervous system).
 However, when there is active inflammation, the blood brain barrier is disrupted and gadolinium can enter and highlight the inflamed areas.

 - These areas of inflammation appear as active lesions, meaning that they are new or getting bigger.